 Each summer as school finished for 6 wonderful weeks, we would return to India and immerse ourselves back in the hustle and bustle of living in households where so many people and generations lived together.
 Mornings would start with the ladies chatting over a cup of “cha” as they waited for the early morning bags of fresh groceries to arrive from the local bazaar.
 Then began the task of cooking fragrant and hearty dishes rich in the flavours of the Bengali cuisine.
 Home cooking was the heart and soul of our family.

 Back in England, I would watch my mother intently recreating from memory the same dishes we had eaten back in India with my father driving for miles to find Indian grocery shops to buy all the different spices.
-As a young teenager, I became passionate about cooking my mother’s dishes and wrote every recipe down step by step in a journal.
+As a young teenager I became passionate about cooking my mother’s dishes and as I watched her cook each one, I wrote down step by step each receipe in a journal.

 After graduation, I moved from Preston to Oxford to pursue a career in business management but I never lost my passion for traditional Indian cooking, continuing to prepare the same wonderful food my mother made for my own family and friends.